sagesharp/coc-handbook/response/decision.md

 but some possibilities are:

 - warning the reported person to cease their behaviour and that any further reports will result in sanctions
-- requiring that the reported person avoid any interaction with, and physical proximity to, their victim for the remainder of the event
+- requiring that the reported person avoid any interaction with, and physical proximity to, the reporter for the remainder of the event
 - ending a talk that violates the policy early
 - not publishing the video or particular slide of a talk that violated the policy
 - not allowing a speaker who violated the policy to give (further) talks at this conference events